Amicht/snake-game/readme.md

 The classic Snake game - try it now! https://amicht.github.io/snake-game/main.html

-Goal: eat as many rats as you can, by moving the snake.
+Goal: eat as many rats as you can to finish the levels, be carfull not hiitting the wall or your tail.